oracle/oci-python-sdk/docs/new-region-support.rst

 oraclecloud.com Realm
 =====================

 For regions in the oraclecloud.com realm, the forward compatibility of the SDK can automatically handle it.
 You can pass new region names just as you would pass ones that are already defined.
+For more information on passing region names in the configuration, see :doc:`configuration`.

 ============
 Other Realms